Mental Health Performance - Psilocybin & Brainspotting: A Multi-Modal Approach

 Authors from the article Brainspotting: Sustained attention, spinothalamic tracts, thalamocortical processing, and the healing of adaptive orientation truncated by traumatic experience go on to elaborate on the phenomenon of Brainspotting ‘This will require, among other things, the therapist to help the patient to work on more focused and defined frames as a way to promote the healing and the processing by parts or pieces of the experience.
 One way to do so is to consider and identify the inner complexity of the divided system: the Partsi of the personality that have been fragmented and that cohabit the intrapsychic world of the client, turning it into a complex or a very complex system which normally is in conflict.
 All the processing with Brainspotting naturally comprises an implicit process of the experience contained in the different survival sub-sytems involved in coping with the traumatic threat (they match the biological survival systems: attachment crying, fight, flight, faked death, freeze, total submission and collapse).
 In the processing we can observe how the different survival subsystems reveal the information associated with the experienced story’ (Corrigan, Grand & Raju, 2015).
 Now that we have reviewed some of the mechanics behind Brainpotting technique, let’s finish by reviewing the theoretical application of combining this with psychedelic prescription.

+Part III.
 Combining Brainspotting & Psychedelics

 There is a significant body of research that supports the multi-modal approach of utilizing talk therapy with psycho-pharmacology.
 Patients with mental health concerns that utilize both medication and talk therapy will have significantly better treatment outcomes compared to those that don’t.
-But as our understanding of neurology, therapy and medicine expand, we need to also enhance our treatment approaches.
+But as our understanding of neurology, therapy and medicine expand, we need to also expand our treatment approach options.
 As previously stated, evidence based therapy approaches certainly bring into awareness distorted thinking patterns, but do not appear to consistently address the underlying reason for why the patient is experiencing what they are experiencing.
 Furthermore these treatment interventions only put the client in a position to process their issues from a neocortical perspective, whereas the intervention of Brainspotting helps the patient to potentially process from the subcortical areas of the brain.
-This is important because as previously mentioned psilocybin affects the individual’s ego state, our subcortical and coritcal brain connectivity providing an opportunity for people to experience the ‘transcendence’ effect allowing patients to develop deep insight into their mental health issues.
+This is important because as previously mentioned psilocybin affects the individual’s ego state, and our subcortical brain connectivity providing an opportunity for people to experience the ‘transcendence’ effect allowing patients to develop deep insight into their mental health issues.

 Combining this with the experience of Brainspotting could theoretically offer a synergistic effect allowing clients with deep trauma to finally reach breakthroughs in therapy that were not previously possible.
 While the research is promising on psilocybin and psychedelic prescription, more research and funding for those studies needs to be completed.
 As of right now, much of the significant research into psychedelic use to treat mental health issues is being conducted at the Johns Hopkins Center for Psychedelic & Consciousness Research.
 More research also would need to be done in Brainspotting and the efficacy of Brainspotting with psychedelics.
 Patients interested in receiving treatment for psychedelics should consult their physicians first and need to understand that psychedelics will not work well with every individual, and that treatment interventions that utilize psychedelics require clinical supervision and trained medical professionals to help keep patients safe.
 Nonetheless, we should remain hopeful and optimistic about promising treatment modalities that are being developed for the effective treatment of mental health concerns!

 Note To Reader: